-Thread the downhaul line through the tack cleat (Do not tension yet.)
+2) Thread the downhaul line through the tack cleat (Do not tension yet.)

 Quick Tip: It is easier to tie your boom onto the mast with no downhaul tension.

-3) Attach the boom front to the mast and outhaul the sail until the sail is flat at the booms.
+3) Attach the boom front to the mast and outhaul the sail to the boom length (printed on the sail).

-Quick Tip: Attach your boom at, or below the center of the boom cut-out to prevent getting caught on the boom while downhauling.
+Quick Tip: Attach your boom at, or below the center of the boom cut-out to prevent the top of the boom cut-out from getting caught on the boom while downhauling.

-4) Tension all of the battens, starting at the batten above the boom.
+4) Tension all of the battens, starting at the batten above the boom, by pulling on the batten strap while pushing the palm of your other hand against the batten end-cap (see diagram 1).
 Tension all battens until the vertical wrinkles running through the pockets disappear.